 Sweden is one of those wonderful places where you don't have to worry about being different or not fitting it.
 They embrace everybody regardless of their personal choices or background.
 Stockholm, for example, is often considered as one of the most open cities in the world.

-Over 80% of Swedes speak English, which makes it super easy to interact with them whenever you need help or simply want to enjoy a small chit-chat.
+Over 80% of Swedes speak English, which makes it super easy to interact with local people and find English-taught degrees in Sweden.

 Still, we recommend learning at least the basics of Swedish, the most common words, for those rare cases when you meet someone who doesn't speak the English language.